 The writers behind this newsletter.

-Retired Professional Photo Manager working on her own family legacy and stories, and helping others do the same
+Retired Professional Photo Manager working on her own family legacy and stories, and helping others do the same through Kathy's Corner with @Projectkin, and @Kathy'sCoaching.

 I'm Emma Cox, a genealogist and family historian based in Kent, UK.
 I host a podcast called Journeys into Genealogy.
 I am particularly interested in DNA, what we inherit from our ancestors medically and also skills and expertise.

-Author, Genealogist and Story Collector
+Author, Historian, Genealogist and Story Collector

-You can find recent issues that have been published by Projectkin Community Forum on Reletter by scrolling up to where it says Latest Issues.
+You can find recent issues that have been published by Projectkin on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.

 Newsletter advertising can be extremely effective when it's done right.
-Before you pitch Projectkin Community Forum as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.
+Before you pitch Projectkin as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.